kubeflow/website/content/docs/pipelines/overview/pipelines-overview.md

         gcp.use_gcp_secret('user-gcp-sa'))
 ```

-### Pipeline data on the Kubeflow Pipelines UI
+### Pipeline input data on the Kubeflow Pipelines UI

-The screenshot below shows the Kubeflow Pipelines UI for kicking off a run of
+The partial screenshot below shows the Kubeflow Pipelines UI for kicking off a
-the pipeline.
-The pipeline definition in your code determines which parameters
+run of the pipeline.
+The pipeline definition in your code determines which
-appear in the UI form.
-The pipeline definition can also set default values for
+parameters appear in the UI form.
+The pipeline definition can also set default
-these parameters.
-The arrows on the screenshot indicate the
-parameters that do not have useful default values in this particular example:
+values for the parameters:

 <img src="/docs/images/pipelines-start-xgboost-run.png"
   alt="Starting the XGBoost run on the pipelines UI"